Updated 1 month ago

 First, if your solar panels are damaged in a hurricane (or any other way), don’t go anywhere near them or try to repair them yourself.
 The high voltages that travel through them can kill you with a quickness, and though every system should have an automatic shutoff in case of damage or voltage spike, you should be safe and contact your utility company right away.

-In the rare case that your system is damaged, they can probably be repaired or replaced quickly, and again, you’re probably covered by your homeowners’ insurance policy.
+In the rare case that your system is damaged, they can probably be repaired or replaced quickly and shipped off to a solar panel recycler.
+And again, you’re probably covered by your homeowners’ insurance policy.

 Even if your system doesn’t appear damaged, your utility company may require an inspection before it can be reconnected to the grid.
 Obviously, if your system survived the storm well without auto-shutdown, you’re probably good to keep it running while you assess the damage to your home and neighborhood.